-Tickets won’t be cheap and neither will hotel rooms.
-Expect to pay $300 or more to get in and $500 or more for accommodations on and near the Strip.
+Tickets were not cheap and neither were hotel rooms.
+Prices were $300 and more to get in and $500 or more for accommodations on and near the Strip.
 But that’s F1 and this is Vegas, baby.

-It will be the third F1 race in the USA, the other two being Austin (Texas) and Miami.
+It was the third F1 race in the USA, the other two being in Austin (Texas) and Miami.